deadlydog/PowerShell.tiPS/ReadMe.md

 Set-TiPSConfiguration -AutomaticallyWritePowerShellTip Daily -AutomaticallyUpdateModule Weekly
 ```

-By default tiPS does not automatically show tips or update itself, so you must configure it to do so.
+By default tiPS does not automatically show tips or update itself, so you must configure it to do so by running the above command.

 ## 🔧 Commands